alexis-moins/pm/README.md

 # Opening the project is even simpler
 pm open <project> --space personal

+# But using a different backend is also possible
+pm open <project> --space personal --backend vscode

 # You can even clone github repositories directly
 pm clone alexis-moins/portfolio --space work